dc27/scotland_stats_maps/README.md

 The dashboard is a Shiny application written in R, using RStudio.

-To use view and use the app,
+To view and use the app,

 + clone this repository
 + open RStudio